|Shamrock > English > NetMail > Manual [ Client | Deutsch ]||After installing the program find this manual in the start menu|

 Some file extensions can be blocked in received attachment, e.g. .vbs, .exe or .scr with specified file lengths.
 (The menu item "virus filter update" of the Mailer program updates the current definitions with a simple mouse click.)

 A received attachment name will be compared with the list of blocked file types from right to left.
 Several types can be combined in one line using "+" signs.
 Optionally, a comma and a file length can be written behind the extension, e.g. for known viruses.
+If an asterisk is inserted, the string left of it can appear anywhere in the file name.
 Upper or lower case is ignored.
 If the file type matches, the receiver gets an "error.txt" which replaces the original attachment.
 A few samples:

 ||Visual Basic script files (extension .vbs) are blocked